Rada Reklamy Rada Reklamy

 Article 5

-Advertisements should not contain any elements encouraging to acts of violence.
+Advertisements should not contain any elements encouraging acts of violence, including hate speech.

 Article 6

-Without justifiable reasons based, for example, on social grounds and prophylaxis, advertisements should not motivate for purchase of a product by taking advantage of misfortunes or by causing anxiety or fear.
+Without justifiable reasons based, for example, on social grounds and prophylaxis (prevention), advertisements should not motivate consumers to purchase a product by taking advantage of fortuitous events or by causing anxiety or fear.

 Article 7

-Advertisements should not be operated in such a way as to endanger artistic or historical objects.
+Advertisements should not be operated in such a way as to endanger artistic or historical objects, whether tangible or intangible.

 Article 8

-Advertisements should not abuse the trust of the recipient or exploit his lack of experience or knowledge.
+Advertisements should not abuse the trust of the recipient or exploit the recipient’s lack of experience or knowledge.

 Article 9

-Advertiser, promoter, operator and media, each of them only within the scope of its advertising-related activities, will obey the rule, that every recipient of advertising made or distributed with his participation should be able to identify, that particular message is an advertisement.
+Advertiser, promoter, operator and media, each of them only within the scope of its activities related to advertising, will obey the rule that every recipient of advertising made or distributed with its participation should be able to identify that a particular message is an advertisement.

 Article 10